UTSCCSCC01/finalprojects22-cyclist/README.md

 # Installation
 Since this is a web app, so no installation is needed, a browser and stable internet are enough.
+For developers: we will use ReactJs for frontend and backend, MongoDB cloud service for database.
+There is no need to install MondoDB.
+Please follow [install npm](https://phoenixnap.com/kb/install-node-js-npm-on-windows) to install npm.
+Basic step to install npm:
+1. Go to [npm downlopad](https://nodejs.org/en/download/) to download npm.
+2. The system will ask if you want to run the software – click Run.
+3. You will be welcomed to the Node.js Setup Wizard – click Next.
+4. On the next screen, review the license agreement.
+Click Next if you agree to the terms and install the software.
+5. The installer will prompt you for the installation location.
+Leave the default location, unless you have a specific need to install it somewhere else – then click Next.
+6. The wizard will let you select components to include or remove from the installation.
+Again, unless you have a specific need, accept the defaults by clicking Next.
+7. Finally, click the Install button to run the installer.
+When it finishes, click Finish.
+8. By typing `node -v` and `npm -v` on terminal to verify you installed successfully, the system should display the Node.js version installed on your system.
+To run our app on your terminal:
+1. Clone this repo
+2. Run `npm install` under both folders frontend and backend to install necessssary packages for frontend and backend code.
+3. Run `npm start` under both folders frontend and backend to start frontend and backend service.

 # Contribution